jlescarlan11/krawl/docs/system-design.md

 - **PostGIS Queries:** All spatial queries use geography type for accurate distance calculations in meters.
 - **JWT Expiration:** Tokens expire after 24 hours; refresh tokens last 30 days.
 - **Gem Status:** Only 'active' gems are shown to non-authenticated users.
-- **Map Tiles:** Using OpenStreetMap tiles with proper attribution.
+- **Map Tiles:** Using MapTiler vector tiles with proper attribution.
 - **Offline Sync:** Queued actions are automatically synced when connection is restored.
 - **Rate Limiting:** API rate limits are per-user for authenticated requests, per-IP for anonymous.